rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Random graph of order 8 generated with edge probility 0.4*

-If the graph instance *g* is a permutation graph, *g* and its dual *dg = -g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
+If the random graph instance *g* (see Fig. 49) is a permutation graph, *g* and its dual *dg = -g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
 With the :py:func:`graphs.Graph.isComparabilityGraph` test, we may easily check this fact.
-This method proceeds indeed by trying to construct a ranked implication class decomposition of a given graph instance and, if successful, stores the ranked edge orientations into the *self.edgeRanks* attribute (see [GOL-2004]_ p.129-132).
+This method proceeds indeed by trying to construct an implication class decomposition of a given graph instance and, if successful, stores the resulting edge orientations into the *self.edgeOrientations* attribute (see [GOL-2004]_ p.129-132).

 >>> print(g.isComparabilityGraph())
 True